Satvik601/satvik-langgraph-mat496/README.md

    > I learnt how a LangGraph is built using connected nodes and edges, where data (the state) moves from one step to the next.
    >I saw how to add a conditional edge so the graph can take different paths depending on a rule — like choosing between two nodes.
    >Finally, I ran the graph to see how it updates the state at each step, giving different results each time based on the path it takes.
-   > I tried to do different operations to see what output i got and observed them.
+   > I tried to do different promts to see what output i got and observed them.

   >Video 3-
   > I got a quick intro on how to use langsmith studio.